mihailfox/proxmox-openapi/docs/devcontainer.md

 When no overrides are provided, the installer fetches the latest GitHub release (or uses the package manager).

+### Default Behavior

+- GitHub-hosted tools install the newest published release when `*Version` and `*Tag` are omitted.
+- The feature prefers authenticated `gh` lookups and automatically falls back to anonymous REST calls.
+- APT-backed tools reuse the distro packages unless explicitly toggled to `gh-release`.

 ## Lifecycle Scripts

 `.devcontainer/scripts/` contains: